sap-tutorials/Tutorials/tutorials/hana-spatial-intro3-polygon/hana-spatial-intro3-polygon.md

     SELECT NEW ST_LineString('LineString (0 0,4 0,0 3,1 0)').ST_Boundary().ST_asWKT() FROM dummy;
     ```

-    The result is a `MultiPoint` containing two end points.
+    The result is a `MultiPoint` collection containing two end points.

     ![Multipoint boundary](spatial0305.jpg)